fbpx

 Not only do you have the ultimate freedom of being able to come and go as you please, but you can get off the beaten path and take detours that you never would be able to on public transportation.

-We’ve rented cars in countries around the world and have found that planning a road trip has similarities no matter where it is you’re traveling.
 Our preferred mode of transportation is in a campervan (read all about why we’re obsessed with vanlife), as this means we don’t have to worry about booking hotels, and we can wake up in some pretty epic locations.

 We’ve spent many months on the road, making us experts at how to plan a road trip.
-And we’re here to help you plan the journey of your dreams!
-In this article we’re going to cover how to plan a perfect road trip route, where to stay, what to pack and what road trip mistakes to avoid.
+And we’re here to help you plan the best road trip you can imagine!

+In this road trip guide we’re going to cover how to plan the perfect route, where to stay, what to pack and what road trip mistakes to avoid.
 Regardless of whether you choose to travel in a campervan or a car, this guide is packed full of resources to help you plan an epic road trip you’ll be talking about for years to come!

 Note: This article has some tips specific to the United States, but most of this article will apply no matter where in the world you are planning a road trip.